 - Change all your fuel lines for Ethanol-resistant alternatives.

 - Run a good quality 2-stroke oil with excellent lubricity.

 - Pay attention if your fuel tap feels stiff to turn.
 This may be due to the Nitrile washer used in the tap swelling and getting stiff.
 If this happens the washer can start to break up and the tap will either leak or bits of the washer will find their way through to the carburettor.
 Viton sealing washers are now available for many old fuel taps.

 - When rebuilding a motor ensure that all fuel-facing oilseals are Viton or another ethanol-resistant material.

 - If you are using E10 all the time you may well need to upjet your carburettor slightly.

-- If you are using E10 all the time then you can in theory advance the ignition timing by a degree or so to cope with the slower burn of E10 fuels HOWEVER this may make your timing too advanced for whenever you switch back to normal petrol.
-For that reason I would not adjust my ignition timing for this fuel.
+- If you are using E10 all the time then you can in theory retard the ignition timing by a degree or so to cope with the faster burn of E10 fuels.
+[N.B. this section revised 5/3/20 as a result of reader feedback and checking studies such as this]

 - If you aren’t using your scooter for any great length of time then seal the fuel tank breather so that ethanol can’t absorb any water.
 Want to see how quickly ethanol fuels can absorb water?
 Watch this video. https://www.youtube.com/watch?v=xzFzYoxxA10

 What the introduction of E10 will do is reduce the margin of error for setting up tuned engines.
-An engine that is on the absolute edge of safely for jetting and cooling on E5 fuel might be tipped over the edge into meltdown or seizure if you fill it with E10.
+An engine that is on the absolute edge of safely for jetting, ignition timing and cooling on E5 fuel might be tipped over the edge into meltdown or seizure if you fill it with E10.

 The solution then will be to increase the margin of safety in respect to your fuelling and lubrication by upjetting and maybe running a slightly richer oil mixture, particularly if you are doing any long-distance work where you’d expect your engine to get hot.